Korean People's Association in Manchuria: Governance

 The KPAM defined itself as an "autonomous, self-governing, cooperative organization."
 Its representative system and administrative body were designed, according to anarchist principle of self-governance, to be a "government without [compulsory] government".
 Decisions were largely made in village assemblies, with a decentralized federation of councils at the village, district and regional levels dealing with larger matters.

-The KPAM drew heavily from the economic theories of libertarian socialism and established give-away shops, worker cooperatives and democratic schools throughout their territories.
+The KPAM drew heavily from the economic theories of libertarian socialism and established mutual banks, worker cooperatives and a comprehensive schooling system throughout their territories.
 Regional councils were also created.
 In the meanwhile, they appointed higher-level staff (who only received average wage) from the top down, with lower levels of officials regionally chosen.
 Organization and propaganda teams worked with agitating the populace, both to get the farmer's support and to get them to create independent village assemblies and committees.
 Seemingly, these teams were welcome to almost everywhere they went, with no major incidents being noted.